Rikinshah787/ReachAI/README.md

 # ReachAI 🚀
-### Autonomous Outbound Intelligence for Modern Sales
+### Autonomous Outbound Intelligence for Modern Outreach

-**ReachAI** is an AI-powered outbound automation engine that handles the heavy lifting of lead discovery, email personalization, and automated outreach.
+**ReachAI** is an AI-powered multi orchaestrated outbound automation engine that handles the heavy lifting of lead discovery, email personalization, and automated outreach.
 Built with a modular agent architecture for maximum extensibility.

 > ⚠️ **Status: Active Development** - Core features are functional, more integrations coming soon!